sidameel/WeatherWalls/README.md

 ## Setup

 Before WeatherWalls can work, we need to make sure all images are in the correct folders.
-You can either choose to run the **installer shortcut** or **manually** download and extract all files to the correct locations.

 ### Get everything set up ###
 On your iPhone, click on the link below for the installer shortcut.
 Run it to download and extract all files.
 Once completed, you can delete the installer shortcut again.